Psychology

 The Bachelor of Science in Psychology can prepare students interested in pursuing a degree in Law.
 There are no prerequisites for a law degree but the ABA recommends the following knowledge bases to assist in preparing for law school which can be gained in psychology coursework: Problem Solving, Critical Reading, Writing and Editing, Oral Communication and Listening, Research, Organization and Management, Public Service and Promotion of Justice, Relationship-building and Collaboration, Background Knowledge and Exposure to the Law.
 Recommended General Education courses: CCJ 2002 Survey of Crime and Justice and PLA 2013 Survey of American Law.

 A minimum grade of "C" is required for the Psychology core and all Major requirements.
-No more than 6 sh credits in informal courses (directed study, practicum, field work, co-op, etc) may be applied to fulfill the upper level Psychology degree electives.
+No more than 6 semester hours (sh) in informal courses (directed study, practicum, field work, co-op, etc) may be applied to fulfill the upper-level Psychology degree electives.

 Students should take STA 2023 Elements of Statistics to partially fulfill the mathematics component of General Education.